 Turn leftover wine corks into trivets using wood glue.

 We made these pocket hand warmers from an old fleece coat.
 Cut the desired shape, fill with rice and sew together.
-Place in the microwave for 30 seconds to heat them up.
+Place in the microwave for no more than 30 seconds to heat them up.

 Bake your favorite holiday treat, then try this great idea from "a thousand words" blog (external) to keep them fresh and festive.
 Materials include empty potato chip containers, scrap paper or fabric, and reusable ribbon.